 My dream of a lifetime came true when I wrote and published a novel, The Blackbird of Kirthgarran: a mystery and love story set in eighteenth-century Scotland.
 My research began years ago and included trips to Scotland.
 Of course my dream can continue!
 I'm currently plotting a new historical novel.

 When did I begin to love creating things?

-Probably as soon as I could hold a crayon.
-I used my parents’ Corona portable typewriter when I could read and write; keys were not in QWERTY order and some had Spanish punctuation and accents.
+I used my parents' Corona portable typewriter when I could read and write; keys were not in QWERTY order and some had Spanish punctuation and accents.
 (Hemingway had a Corona portable!)
 I remember writing story after story.
 My mom was my role model for writing with her big typewriter, and my dad for drawing and painting.
-I remember longing for a “pointy” paintbrush, just like Dad’s.
+I remember longing for a "pointy" paintbrush, just like Dad's.